Sign up for our Email Newsletter

 V Visa

-In order to address the severe backlogs on the availability of visas for families, the LIFE Act provides a new V visa to allow the spouses and minor children of lawful permanent residents, who have been waiting more than 3 years for a green card, to enter the United States and be granted work authorization.
-Because these individuals are intending immigrants, there is no way for them to legally come to the United States, even for a short visit.
-By creating a new V visa, the law grants those immediate family members a legal status and work authorization in the United States.
+In order to address the severe backlogs on the availability of visas for families, the Legal Immigration Family Equity (LIFE) Act provides a new V visa to allow the spouses and minor children of lawful permanent residents, who have been waiting more than 3 years for a green card, to enter the United States and be granted work authorization.
+Because these individuals are intending immigrants, there was previously no way for them to legally come to the United States, even for a short visit.
+By creating the V visa, the law grants those immediate family members a legal status and work authorization in the United States.

 The spouses or children must meet the following requirements for the V Visa: